 Acquire your air plants from a trusted source.
 That could be a local nursery, home furnishings store (where the plants are stored near a light source), or online.
 We've had great luck with highly rated online sources that sell directly from their greenhouses, at discount/wholesale prices.
 Get a variety!
 Try different types, and see what you like and what you can keep alive in your space and your lifestyle.

 This can be the nook of a tree, a shelf, or a planter designed specifically for tillandsias.
 You can even make your own air plant stands or frames out of aluminum wire or with a metal grid from your local hardware store.
-Place your air plant habitat in the kind of spot determined in Step 1.
+Place your air plant habitat in the kind of spot as discussed above.